-The polycrystalline samples of NbRh2B2 and TaRh2B2 were synthesized by heating a mixture of Nb(Ta), Rh and B in a vacuum.
-The elemental Nb (99.99%), Ta (99.9%), Rh (99.9%), and B (99%) were used.
+Polycrystalline samples of $NbRh_2B_2$ and $TaRh_2B_2$ were synthesized by heating a mixture of Nb(Ta), Rh, and B in a vacuum.
+Elemental Nb (99.99%), Ta (99.9%), Rh (99.9%), and B (99%) were used.
 Powders of the starting materials Ta/Nb, Rh, and B were weighed in a ratio of 1:1.9:2.1, crushed using a mortar and pestle, and pressed into a pellet.

-The pellets were wrapped in Ta foil and heated at 1200 °C for 6 h while vacuuming in a quartz tube with the order of 10^{-1} Pa.
-The pellets were crushed into powder for X-ray and NMR measurements.
-The T_c was determined by measuring the ac susceptibility using the in situ NMR coil.
-Dc susceptibility measurements were performed using a superconducting quantum interference device (SQUID) with the vibrating sample magnetometer (VSM).
+The pellets were wrapped in Ta foil and heated at 1200 °C for 6 h while vacuuming in a quartz tube with pressure on the order of 10^{-1} Pa.
+The pellets were crushed into powder for x-ray and NMR measurements.
+The T_c was determined by measuring the ac susceptibility using the in situ NMR coil. dc susceptibility measurements were performed using a superconducting quantum interference device with a vibrating sample magnetometer.